-TOTAL COMPENSATION
+TOTAL COMPENSATION ·

-- Compared to last year, the average total compensation for CEOs and CFOs increased dramatically, primarily due to the value of LTI granted. - While it remains unclear what constitutes a "good" CEO pay ratio, the data reflects that a ratio of 50x-200x is most prevalent.
+- Compared to last year, the average total compensation for CEOs and CFOs increased, primarily due to the value of LTI granted. - While it remains unclear what constitutes a "good" CEO pay ratio, the data indicates that a ratio of 25x to 100x is most prevalent.